 - In a large bowl mix together the oats, coconut milk, applesauce, collagen, flax, coconut oil, baking powder and sea salt.

 - In a large mixing bowl mash the bananas until almost no lumps remain.

-- Carefully fold in the carrots, coconut, and raisins.
+- Fold in the carrot, coconut, and walnuts.

-Storing: Bars and frosting will keep for up to 5 days in an airtight container in the fridge or you can freeze for a longer shelf life.
-I recommend frosting only when ready to enjoy so the bars don’t stick together when storing.
+Storing: Bars will keep for up to 5 days in an airtight container in the fridge or you can freeze for a longer shelf life.